ibm-cloud-docs/openshift/openshift_encrypt.md

 **What KMS providers are available by default?
 Can I add other providers?**<br>
 {{site.data.keyword.openshiftlong_notm}} version 3.11supports the following KMS providers:
 * {{site.data.keyword.keymanagementservicefull}} for [public cloud](/docs/key-protect?topic=key-protect-getting-started-tutorial) or [on-prem](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.2.0/apis/kms_apis.html#gen_key){: external} environments.
-* [Hyper Protect Crypto Services](https://cloud.ibm.com/catalog/services/hyper-protect-crypto-services){: external} for keep your own key (KYOK) crypto unit support.
+* [{{site.data.keyword.hscrypto}}](https://cloud.ibm.com/catalog/services/hyper-protect-crypto-services){: external} for keep your own key (KYOK) crypto unit support.

 Because adding a different KMS provider requires updating the managed master default configuration, you cannot add other KMS providers to the cluster.

 **Can I change the KMS provider?**<br>
 You can have one KMS provider enabled in the cluster.
 You can switch the KMS provider, but you cannot disable KMS provider encryption after it is enabled.
-For example, if you enabled {{site.data.keyword.keymanagementservicefull}} in your cluster, but want to use Hyper Protect Crypto Services instead, you can [enable](#keyprotect) Hyper Protect Crypto Services as the KMS provider.
+For example, if you enabled {{site.data.keyword.keymanagementserviceshort}} in your cluster, but want to use {{site.data.keyword.hscrypto}} instead, you can [enable](#keyprotect) {{site.data.keyword.hscrypto}} as the KMS provider.

 <p class="important">You cannot disable KMS provider encryption.
 Do not delete root keys in your KMS instance, even if you rotate to use a new key.
 If you delete a root key that a cluster uses, the cluster becomes unusable, loses all its data, and cannot be recovered.<br><br>Similarly, if you disable a root key, operations that rely on reading secrets fail.
 Unlike deleting a root key, however, you can reenable a disabled key to make your cluster usable again.</p>